 Option S is a Pacific Gas & Electric (PG&E) tariff designed for customers with storage.
 Customers’ demand charges are split between a monthly demand charge and a daily demand charge.
 The daily demand charge, billed according to a customer’s daily peak demand, creates an additional cost savings opportunity for energy storage systems (ESS).
 Energy charges are consistent with those under PG&E’s solar-friendly Option R tariff.

 To comply with EV mandates and take advantage of available EV incentives, operators of commercial fleets are investing heavily in charging infrastructure.
-Stem and ENGIE North America have launched a combined offering that uses smart energy storage to help these organizations achieve their clean energy goals and maximize utility bill savings.
+Stem’s Athena-integrated EV charging offering uses smart energy storage to help these organizations achieve their clean energy goals and maximize utility bill savings.
 Click here to learn more about our integrated solar + storage + EV charging solution.

 The application process for incentives and programs can be challenging to navigate.
 It can also be difficult to design effective storage systems that meet both organizational needs and incentive or program requirements – anything from standalone storage to complex solar + storage microgrids.